rtCamp/rtMedia/README.md

 BuddyPress Media adds Photos, Music, Videos & Albums to your BuddyPress powered social network.
 Supports mobile devices (Android/iPhone/iPad, etc) and automatic audio/video conversion.

+#### Important ####

+Your favourite plugin is undergoing some transformation.
+This is the last release of the plugin under the name BuddyPress Media.
+Henceforth, the plugin will be called **rtMedia** for WordPress, BuddyPress and bbPress.
+In addition to the existing features, rtMedia contains:

+**Completed, pending documentation**

+ * Advanced templating system: Completely customise the look and feel using templates.
+ * RESTful API that will integrate well with any other application.

+**In Progress**

+ * *Anywhere* uploader: Let your users upload from anywhere using a shortcode or a template tag, even from a widget.
+ * *Anywhere* media: rtMedia will work not just on BuddyPress profiles and groups.
+It will even work for custom posts, bbPress and even comments.
+ * Keywords and WordPress taxonomy support.
+ * Slick AJAX ui, for the uploader and media display.
+Better lightbox and navigation.
+ * Full multisite support for all BuddyPress environments.
+ * Encoding support for WordPress attachments.

+**Pending**

+ * Custom global albums: Toggle album functionality and create default custom albums for all your users.
+ * Universal albums: Any post/page or custom post type can become an album in rtMedia.
+ * Custom file type support: Add custom file types: documents, pdf, etc.
+ * Custom tab support: Mix and match your media to create custom tabs.

+Along with a host of feature improvements and bug fixing. **rtMedia 3.0 beta** for WordPress, BuddyPress and bbPress will be announced soon.

 #### Demo & Code ####
 * [BuddyPress Media **Demo**](http://demo.rtcamp.com/buddypress-media/?utm_source####readme&utm_medium####plugin&utm_campaign####buddypress-media) (Stand-alone, includes Instagram and Photo tagging addon)
 * [BuddyPress Media Kaltura Add-on](http://demo.rtcamp.com/bpm-kaltura/?utm_source####readme&utm_medium####plugin&utm_campaign####buddypress-media)